vishesh20550/vishesh20550/README.md

 ## About me

 - I am currently pursuing a B.Tech in Computer Science and Biosciences at IIITD.
-I am also a Jio Code Intern 2023 at Jio Platforms Limited.
+I also worked as a Jio Code Intern 2023 at Jio Platforms Limited.
 I am passionate about Android development.
 As a team leader for various college clubs and our college's cultural fest, I've developed strong project management skills and a knack for problem-solving.
 I always seek new challenges and believe in continuous learning and improvement.
+Looking forward to connecting with like-minded professionals and exploring new opportunities.